Skip to main content

 83.

 θ=1 of latitude (in miles, rounded to 2 decimals).
 A nautical mile, frequently used in navigation, is slightly longer than a mile on land.
 One nautical mile was historically defined to be the arc length corresponding to one minute of latitude.
-Check your answer with the value of one nautical mile.
+Compare your result with the accepted value of one nautical mile.

 Answer.